swarm64/s64da-compose/README.md

    Swarm64 DA version and the data directories.
 If you want to run both databases at the same time, the ports they listen on must differ.

-2. Setting up the FPGAs:
+2. (Optional) Setting up the FPGAs:

    For Intel PAC Arria10: No changes are required when operating with a single FPGA.
 For multi-FPGA usage, uncomment the lines that map in a second FPGA in